nstanford5/ERC20/ERC20.md

 ## Problem Analysis
 Our application is going to implement the [ERC20 token spec](https://eips.ethereum.org/EIPS/eip-20) and allow functions to be called indefinitely.
 We'll implement the standard ERC20 functions, Views and Events.
+They are listed here for reference.

 | ERC20 UML                                                        |
 |------------------------------------------------------------------|